Symphony No. 25 (Mozart)

-The Symphony No. 25 in G minor, K. 183/173dB, was written by the then 17-year-old Wolfgang Amadeus Mozart in October 1773, shortly after the success of his opera seria Lucio Silla.
-It was supposedly completed in Salzburg on October 5, a mere two days after the completion of his Symphony No. 24, although this remains unsubstantiated.
-Its first movement was used as the opening music in Miloš Forman's film biographical Amadeus.
+The Symphony No. 25 in G minor, K. 183/173 dB, was written by the then 17-year-old Wolfgang Amadeus Mozart in October 1773, shortly after the success of his opera seria Lucio Silla.
+It was completed in Salzburg on 5 October, a mere two days after the completion of his Symphony No. 24.
+Its first movement was used as the opening music in Miloš Forman's biographical film Amadeus.

 This is one of two symphonies Mozart composed in G minor, sometimes referred to as the "little G minor symphony".
 The other is the Symphony No. 40; see also Mozart and G minor.

 Movements

 The symphony is laid out in standard classical form: